 4.9.
-Intellectual Property.
+Intellectual Property .
 Amicus owns, or has an exclusive right pursuant to a valid, written license agreement to use and exploit, all material Intellectual Property used in or necessary for the conduct of the business of Amicus as conducted as of the Closing.
 No claims have been asserted by a third party in writing (a) alleging that the conduct of the business of Amicus has infringed or misappropriated any Intellectual Property rights of such third party, or (b) challenging or questioning the validity or effectiveness of any Intellectual Property right of Amicus, and, to the knowledge of Amicus, there is no valid basis for any such claim (a) or (b).
 To the knowledge of Amicus, no third party is misappropriating or infringing any Intellectual Property right of Amicus.
 No loss or expiration of any of Amicus' material Intellectual Property is pending, or, to the knowledge of Amicus, threatened.
 Amicus has taken reasonable steps in accordance with standard industry practices to protect its rights in its Intellectual Property and at all times has maintained the confidentiality of all information used in connection with the business that constitutes or constituted a trade secret of Amicus.

 4.10.
 Compliance with Applicable Law Amicus has all material permits, licenses, franchises, authorizations, orders and approvals of, and has made all filings, applications and registrations with, governmental entities that are required in order to permit Amicus to own or lease properties and assets and to carry on its business as presently conducted that are material to Amicus.
-Amicus has complied and is in compliance in all material respects with all statutes, laws, regulations, rules, judgments, orders and decrees of all governmental entities applicable to it that relate to its business, including but not limited to compliance with the U.S. Foreign Corrupt Practices Act of 1977 (FCPA) (15 U.S.C. §§ 78dd-1, et seq.) and any applicable similar laws in foreign jurisdictions in which Amicus is currently, or has previously, conducted its business or is currently, or has previously, conducted its business or is currently, or has previously in the respect to, or threatened to be charged, with any material violation of any applicable statutes, laws, regulations, rules, judgments, orders or decrees of any governmental entities.
+Amicus has complied and is in compliance in all material respects with all statutes, laws, regulations, rules, judgments, orders and decrees of all governmental entities applicable to it that relate to its business, including but not limited to compliance with the U.S. Foreign Corrupt Practices Act of 1977 (FCPA) (15 U.S.C. §§ 78dd-1, et seq.) and any applicable similar laws in foreign jurisdictions in which Amicus is currently, or has previously, conducted its business or is currently, or has previously, conducted its business or is currently, or has previously, conducted trials.
+Amicus has not received any notice alleging noncompliance, and, to the Knowledge of Amicus, Amicus is not under investigation with respect to, or threatened to be charged, with any material violation of any applicable statutes, laws, regulations, rules, judgments, orders or decrees of any governmental entities.